nottrobin/robinwinslow.uk/_posts/2015-03-07-watch-indias-daughter.md

 - One of Jyoti's tutors
 - One of the rapists
 - That rapists' parents
-- The above juvenile rapist's parents
 - Parents of the other rapists
+- The juvenile rapist's parents
 - Two of the rapists' lawyers
 - A psychiatrist for the rapists in jail
 - A senior police officer (I think)